-In 2010, the Government of Montenegro prepared a new Medium-Term Report on Millennium Development Goals.
-Unlike the 2004 Report, the new report includes nationalized targets and data series calculated with nationalized indicators.
+Previously, in 2010, the UN supported Government of Montenegro to prepare a Medium-Term Report on Millennium Development Goals.
+Unlike the 2004 Report, the new report included nationalized targets and data series calculated with nationalized indicators.
 The MDG Report preparation was led by the Ministry of Foreign Affairs of Montenegro, and the MDG team and included five thematic working groups comprised of representatives of relevant Ministries and Civil society organizations and the representatives of the UN system in Montenegro.

 MDGs in Montenegro: In the Beginning